WestonSF/Templates/ReadMe.md

 ## Issues

 Find a bug or want to request a new feature?
-Please let us know by submitting an issue.
+Please let me know by submitting an issue.

 ## Contributing